Chair yoga safely improves senior health

 Chair yoga for seniors: a 30 minute routine

-You might want to do this chair yoga routine along with your older adult so they can watch your movements.
+You might want to do this 30 minute routine of gentle chair yoga along with your older adult so they can watch your movements.

 It’s a fun activity to do together and you’ll get the health benefits too!